tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 profitable, and maintaining the bitcoin blockchain [[3]].

 Grin has decided on a different approach, where its number of coins will not be capped at a fixed supply.
-It will make use of a static emission rate, where a constant 60&nbsp;Grin is released as a reward for solving every block.
-This algorithm makes use of a block goal of 60&nbsp;seconds.
+It will make use of a static emission rate, where a constant 60 Grin is released as a reward for solving every block.
+This algorithm makes use of a block goal of 60 seconds.
 This will result in approximately one coin being created every second for as long as the blockchain is being maintained [[4]].

 Grin's primary motivation for selecting a static emission rate is: